[HISTORY: Adopted by the Township Committee of the Township of Carneys Point as indicated in article histories. Amendments noted where applicable.]

-No license issued or granted under the authority of this ordinance shall be assigned, transferred or sublet, including any of the privileges or rights thereunder, without further application and consent of the Township Committee.
+No license issued or granted under the authority of this article shall be assigned, transferred or sublet, including any of the privileges or rights thereunder, without further application and consent of the Township Committee.

 No new poles or other installations for the placing of the transmitting lines or cables shall be placed by the licensee within the Township except as may be necessary for its purposes hereunder.
 All new locations shall first be approved by the Township Engineer in writing, and such approval must be requested of the Township Engineer in writing.
 Further, they shall be placed or located so as not to interfere with or hinder or obstruct the public use of streets, alleys and other public places and shall not unnecessarily or unreasonably interfere with, hinder or obstruct the use or enjoyment of private property adjacent thereto.